 NASAA and its members have been in the forefront in detecting the problem of senior investor abuse and responding to it aggressively with innovative regulatory solutions, targeted enforcement, investor education and publication of best practices for serving senior investors.

-With at least a third of its members’ enforcement actions involving senior investors, NASAA in 2014 formed a Board-level committee to tackle a wide range of challenges confronting senior investors, regulators and securities industry professionals.
+With at least a third of its members’ enforcement actions involving senior investors, NASAA formed a Board-level committee to tackle a wide range of challenges confronting senior investors, regulators and securities industry professionals.

 Model Acts & Rules

 In January 2016, NASAA members voted to adopt the Model Act to Protect Vulnerable Adults from Financial Exploitation.
 The NASAA model act gives industry participants and state regulators new tools to help detect and prevent financial exploitation of vulnerable adults.
 The act mandates reporting to a state securities regulator and state adult protective services agency when a qualified individual has a reasonable belief that financial exploitation of an eligible adult has been attempted or has occurred.
 The act also authorizes disclosure to third parties only in instances where an eligible adult has previously designated the third party to whom disclosure may be made.

 In March 2008, NASAA members voted to adopt the NASAA Model Rule On the Use of Senior-Specific Certifications and Professional Designations.
 The model rule prohibits the misleading use of senior and retiree designations, a problem first spotlighted by state securities regulators, while while also providing a means by which a securities administrator may recognize the use of certain designations conferred by an accredited organization.